jbcodeforce/kp-data-replication/docs/monitoring.md

 1. Configure Prometheus to access MirrorMaker metrics
 1. Deploy Grafana and configure dashboard

+For Kafka monitoring study we recommend reading [this article](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/monitoring) from Ana Giordano.

 ## Installation and configuration

 Prometheus deployment inside Kubernetes uses operator as defined in [the coreos github](https://github.com/coreos/prometheus-operator).
 The CRDs define a set of resources: the ServiceMonitor, PodMonitor, and PrometheusRule.